Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 In real life, cell size and volume willv ary based upon species, growth rate, and stage of division in addition to many other factors.

-**Q.2.a.** How long would the *E. coli* genome be as a linear strand of DNA?
+2.a.
+How long would the *E. coli* genome be as a linear strand of DNA?
 Provide your answerin μm.
 How long would the Syn3.0 genome be as as a linear strand of DNA?

-**Q.2.b.** The *E. coli* genome is actually circular.
+2.b.
+The *E. coli* genome is actually circular.
 What is the radius of the genome, assuming thegenome is arranged as a perfect circle and given the linear length that you calculated above?

-**Q.2.c.** Consider your answers in relation to the size specifications for *E. coli* given above.
+2.c.
+Consider your answers in relation to the size specifications for *E. coli* given above.
 Whatdoes this imply about the layout of DNA inside a living cell?
 (Two sentences).

+Note: A good rule of thumb for the volume of a DNA base pair is that one base pair has avolume of approximately 1 nm^3.

+2.d.
+How much DNA could be packed into an *E. coli* cell, assuming that the whole cellvolume only contains DNA?
+Why is this number ridiculous? (i.e., the *E. coli* genome issignificantly smaller: why?)

+Additional resources: If you like to learn more about various genome sizes please visit this [link](http://book.bionumbers.org/how-big-are-genomes/)

+## (Q3) Meet your Microbe (20 pts)

+On Wednesday and Friday of this week you cultivated, grew, and examined the microbes from your skin.

+3.a.
+Describe in your own words what is the microbiome, and provide a current example ofstudy of the microbiome (include references if needed) (Max 100 words)

+3.b.
+What are key methods used to study the microbiome?
+(Bullet points)

+3.c.
+What are the current and future roles of DNA sequencing and synthesis in thestudy and engineering of microbiome?
+(1 or 2 Bullet points for each)

+3.d. **Colony Morphology** Examine the morphology of the colonies on your plates.
+Describe as comprehensively as possible the ONE most interesting colony at your table (you decide what’s interesting!).
+What is the size, shape, and shape of the colony?
+What is thenarrowest classification you can make of this colony?
+Make sure to include a picture.
+(Max 100 words)

+**Final Notes:** The Ability to read (and try to understand) primary sources (research papers) is a core skill that you will need both as a student and beyond college.
+This week you learned about Syn3.0 and how through building a minimal genome researchers discovered 149 essential genes that were previously unidentified.
+The paper highlighted our improved ability to synthesize genes, and combine them together to create a minimal genome.
+At the same time it highlighted our critical gaps in knowing what genes might be essential ahead of time.

+**Your questions**
+Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?